Medical Lab Assistant Schools & Accredited Programs

 Online Medical Lab Assistant Programs

 Due to the hands-on nature of a medical lab assistant degree program, there are very few entirely online programs.
-At a minimum, students need hands-on skills and training to perform venipunctures, draw blood.
+At a minimum, students need hands-on skills and training to perform venipunctures and draw blood.
 Some online programs will assist students in completing their in-person components, while others put the burden on the students to find a location to learn the skill.

 Students should consult with their program prior to enrolling to ensure they are aware of their responsibilities.
 Here are three programs that offer a large portion of medical lab assistant training online: